objectiv/objectiv-analytics/bach/docs/source/open-model-hub/index.rst

 2. Aggregation models.
 These models consist of a combination of Bach instructions that run some of the more common data analyses or product analytics metrics.
 3. Machine learning models.

 All models are open-source, free to use, and can be combined to build advanced compound models with little effort.
+The open model hub is powered by :ref:`Bach <bach>`: Objectiv's data modeling library.

 If you want to use the open model hub, install the package from PyPI as follows: